-- §301-70.700-Must our employees use a Government contractor-issued travel charge card for official travel expenses? - §301-70.701-Who has the authority to grant exemptions to mandatory use of Government contractor-issued travel charge card for official travel? - §301-70.702-Must we notify the Administrator of General Services when we grant an exemption? - §301-70.703-If we grant an exemption, does that prevent the employee from using the card on a voluntary basis? - §301-70.704-What expenses and/or classes of employees are exempt from the mandatory use of the Government contractor-issued travel charge card? - §301-70.705-What methods of payment for official travel expenses may we authorize when an exemption from use of the Government contractor-issued travel charge card is granted? - §301-70.706-May an employee use the Government contractor-issued travel charge card for purposes other than those associated with official travel? - §301-70.707-What are the consequences of using the Government contractor-issued travel charge card for non-official travel purposes? - §301-70.708-What can we do to reduce travel charge card delinquencies?
+- §301-70.700-Must our employees use a Government contractor-issued travel charge card for official travel expenses? - §301-70.701-Who has the authority to grant exemptions to mandatory use of Government contractor-issued travel charge card for official travel? - §301-70.702-Must we notify the Administrator of General Services when we grant an exemption? - §301-70.703-If we grant an exemption, does that prevent the employee from using the card on a voluntary basis? - §301-70.704-What expenses and/or classes of employees are exempt from the mandatory use of the Government contractor-issued travel charge card? - §301-70.705-What methods of payment for official travel expenses may we authorize when an exemption from use of the Government contractor-issued travel charge card is granted? - §301-70.706-For what purposes may an employee use the Government contractor-issued travel charge card while on official travel? - §301-70.707-May an employee use the Government contractor-issued travel charge card for personal use while on official travel? - §301-70.708-What actions may we take if an employee misuses the Government contractor-issued travel charge card while on official travel? - §301-70.709-What can we do to reduce travel charge card delinquencies?